 The work of William Wilkins is unique, both at the level of skill it displays and the length of time it occupies, he paints using a technique based on pointillism.
 Born of months, even years, of painstaking creation each picture exudes both artistry and joy; a celebration of perception which merits exposure to a wide audience.

-Exhibition of Recent Works opens at Martin Tinney Gallery, Cardiff on 21st November 2018.
-A catalogue featuring an essay by David Fraser Jenkins will be available shortly.
+Exhibition of Recent Works opened at Martin Tinney Gallery, Cardiff on 21st November 2018.
+A catalogue featuring an essay by David Fraser Jenkins is available.

 Martin Tinney Gallery, Cardiff, November 2018.